-Marissa Wertheimer: February marks National Heart Month, and I am here with Dr. Mark Glazer, Assistant Professor of Cardiovascular Medicine.
+Marissa Wertheimer: Welcome to this edition of the Vanderbilt University Health and Wellness Wellcast.
+I am Marissa Wertheimer with Health Plus.
+February marks National Heart Month, and I am here with Dr. Mark Glazer, Assistant Professor of Cardiovascular Medicine.
 Dr. Glazer is going to tell us a bit about the risk factors for cardiovascular disease, signs and symptoms, and what we can do to lower our risk of cardiovascular disease, but before we get started, will you please give us a picture of how common cardiovascular disease is?

 Dr. Mark Glazer: Sure Marissa.
 That is a great first question.
 I like to go up to people who I don’t know and ask them the following question: “What do you consider to be the greatest threat to your health?”
 Well, they stare at me like I am insane, and needless to say, I do not get invited to many parties.
 But after they pause and stumble around for a while, I rephrase the question, and I say, “Okay, let me put it this way.
 What do you consider to be the greatest threat to the health of American men and women?”
 And some people get the right answer.
 Many people though say things like overweight, eating badly, and not exercising.
 But it turns out that the answer to that question is cardiovascular disease.
 So, cardiovascular disease, it turns out, is the number one killer of American men and American women, and it has been the number one killer of men and women in America since 1900, except for one year.
 And I always ask people what year was it that it was not number one.
 And every now and then, somebody gets the right answer, but it turns out it was 1918 when the flu killed more Americans than cardiovascular disease.
 But other than 1918, cardiovascular disease is the greatest threat to the health of Americans, and yet, many Americans do not appreciate that.
 So, here are some numbers that might help them understand.
 Probably over 800,000 Americans will die this year from cardiovascular disease, that is 1 out of every 3 deaths will be from cardiovascular disease and that is more than cancer and lung disease combined.
 Now, you may ask me what does it mean: cardiovascular disease?
 What does that term include?
 So, the Heart Association includes the following four disease processes.
 Hypertension, coronary heart disease, heart failure, and stroke.
 So those four diseases make up cardiovascular disease which kills Americans greater than just about any other disease.